SwiftUI Animation Techniques

 ))

-For unique effects, create custom transitions:
+For app specific effects, build custom transitions:

 struct SlideTransition: ViewModifier {